Easily Upload Files with Active Storage in Rails 5.2

 When dealing with uploads, one has to consider a multitude of questions: What kinds of file are allowed?
 How big can the files get?
 How many can be uploaded and where do you store the files once uploaded?
 It can be a mess of requirements generated from a simple request.

-In the Ruby on Rails world, multiple file uploading tools have been used over the years, like Attachment fu , Paperclip , and Carrierwave.
-Each had their own way of handling uploads, and none of them were terribly easy to use.
+In the Ruby on Rails world, multiple file uploading tools have been used over the years, like Attachment fu, Paperclip, and Carrierwave.
+Each had its own way of handling uploads, and none of them were terribly easy to use.

 What is Active Storage?